snowbldr/react-stator/README.md

 import React from 'react'
-import NumbersProvider from './NumbersProvider.js' import { stateful } from 'index' import {registerRootProvider} from 'react-stator'
+import NumbersProvider from './NumbersProvider.js' import { stateful } from 'index'
-//do this only once per root provider!!! registerRootProvider(new NumbersProvider())

 export default stateful(
     { numbers: [], localTime: new Date().getTime() },